Consensys/doc.goquorum/docs/HowTo/ManageKeys/ManagingKeys.md

 * [`keystore` files](https://geth.ethereum.org/docs/interface/managing-your-accounts)

-    As with geth, keys can be stored in password-protected `keystore` files.
+    As with `geth`, you can store keys in password-protected `keystore` files.

 * [`clef`](clef.md)